destinmoulton/chronicle-api/README.md

 ### Configuration

 Custom configuration should be put into a file called private.config.yml.
-This file is not provided in this repo as it may contain private configuration information.
+Rename the private.config.template file and replace the configuration values with your own.

 ### Not REST